sebastiandedeyne/plug_response_cache/README.md

 ### Profiles

 Profiles are the heart of PlugResponseCache's configurability.
 They determine _if_ and for _how long_ a response should be cached.
 The default profile caches all succesfull GET requests for a configurable amount of minutes.
-For a full example implementation, refer to [`PlugResponseCache.Profiles.Default`](https://hexdocs.pm/plug_response_cache/PlugResponseCache.Profiles.Default.html).
+For a full example implementation, take a look at the [`PlugResponseCache.Profiles.Default` module](https://github.com/sebastiandedeyne/plug_response_cache/blob/master/lib/plug_response_cache/profiles/default.ex).

 With `cache_request?` you can choose whether or not to retrieve a cached response, or cache it if the cache is cold.
 Here we'll set up our profile to only cache GET requests.